cornish-tools/cornish-spellchecker/README.md

 # Feedback

 This is a maintained project.
-It will benefit from feedback on issues identified with the dictionary.
-As such, please [raise issues here](https://github.com/cornish-tools/cornish-spellchecker/issues).
+It will benefit from feedback on issues identified with the spell-checker, please [raise issues here](https://github.com/cornish-tools/cornish-spellchecker/issues).

 # License

 Copyright (c) 2023 Cornish Tools, Akademi Kernewek

 The data herein is derived from the Akademi Kernewek wordlist provided by the Cornish Language Office, released under [Creative Commons Attribution NonCommercial](https://creativecommons.org/licenses/by-nc/4.0/).
-As such, these spellcheckers are released under the same licence and without warranty:
+As such, this spell-checker is released under the same licence and without warranty:

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.